ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 ```

-## Create a new edition to add the `dn` column to `departments` and `employees`
+## Prepare the scripts to create a new edition and split `employees.phone_number` to `country_code` and `phone#`
-As an example of schema change, let's start with a basic `add column` with some dependents.
-We'll use the same modifications as the file [`hr_dn_c.sql`](https://github.com/oracle/db-sample-schemas/tree/main/human_resources) in the official `db-sample-schemas` repository.
+As an example of schema change, let's split a column to two columns.

-To achieve this goal with `EBR` and Liquibase, I have splitted the file in multiple SQL files:
+To achieve this goal, there are a few steps to do.
+To let `Liquibase` retry them (idempotency), we need separated files:
 ```
-hr.000001.edition_v1.sql
+hr.000001.edition_v2.sql
 hr.000002.alter_session.sql
-hr.000003.alter_departments_add_dn.sql
-hr.000004.view_departments.sql
-hr.000005.alter_employees_add_dn.sql
-hr.000006.view_employees.sql
-hr.000007.update_dn.sql
-hr.000008.procedure_secure_dml.sql
-hr.000009.trigger_secure_employees.sql
-hr.000010.procedure_add_job_history.sql
-hr.000011.trigger_update_job_history.sql
+hr.000003.employee_add_columns.sql
+hr.000004.employee_forward_trigger.sql
+hr.000005.employee_enable_forward_trigger.sql
+hr.000006.employee_wait_on_pending_dml.sql
+hr.000007.employee_transform_rows.sql
+hr.000008.employee_reverse_trigger.sql
+hr.000009.employee_enable_reverse_trigger.sql
+hr.000010.view_employees.sql
 ```

-The first two are the important ones for `EBR`.
-The first one creates the edition, but as the edition is a database-wide configuration, if there are other schemas using the same versions, we don't want to have any error `ORA-00955` because of any existing editions.
-On the other side, we want to make sure that if such version exists, we have the grant for it.
+### 1. Create the new edition

+For this, we will use the helper function created earlier:
 ```
--- hr.000001.edition_v1.sql
 begin
-    admin.create_edition('V1');
+    admin.create_edition('V2');
 end;
 /
 ```
+This runs the `CREATE EDITION V2` and `GRANT USE ON EDITION V2 to HR`.

 Remember, for real-world scenarios, it would be best to have separate PDBs per deveoloper so that there are no conflicts in the management of editions.

+### 2. Use the new edition
 The second one is also important, as it sets the edition for the subsequent changesets:
 ```
--- hr.000002.alter_session.sql
-ALTER SESSION SET EDITION=v1;
+ALTER SESSION SET EDITION=V2;
 ```

-The first two changesets must always run in the changelog before other changelogs are executed (in case liquibase disconnects and reconnects again due to errors), so we will call it with the parameter `runAlways=true`:
+The second changesets must always run in the changelog to ensure that the correct edition is set (in case after an error liquibase disconnects and reconnects again to the previous edition), so we will call it with the parameter `runAlways=true`:

 ```
 <?xml version="1.0" encoding="UTF-8"?>